12 wildfire mitigation strategies for your home and property I PEMCO

 - Screen eave and foundation vents with 1/8-inch wire mesh to keep out blowing embers.

-- Remove boards, debris and even wood-handled tools stashed under decks.
-Those materials can provide fuel for a fire that’s spreading along the ground.
-Once they’re gone …
+- Remove boards, debris, and even wood-handled tools stashed under decks.
+These materials can provide fuel for a fire that’s spreading along the ground.

 - Screen under decks with 1/8-inch mesh.
-That prevents ignition from floating embers, the same as screening vents.
+This prevents ignition from floating embers, the same as screening vents.

 - Break up wood fences with metal gates.
 Fire can easily run along a wood fence, meaning your fence can give fire a pathway straight to your house.
 A metal gate or shield can interrupt the flames.